If You Were a Woman (And I Was a Man): Synopsis

-As she continues to sing, we see both sections of the room—half monochrome and half colour—and people dance freely from one side to the other, crossing over and gaining or losing colour as they cross over.
-Bonnie sings in black and white, an enormous cloth falls from behind her and with it, colour invades the whole room.
+As she continues to sing, both sections of the room can be seen—half monochrome and half colour, people dance freely from one side to the other, crossing over and gaining or losing colour as they cross over.
+Bonnie sings in black and white, a big cloth falls from behind her and with it, colour invades the whole room.
 Everyone starts dancing again.

 Outside in the alley again, a gang of heavily armed girls corner a man who was just standing there, slap him to the ground, point a gun at him and force lipstick on him.
 The sound of a bomb whistling and landing is heard, and we see the dark alley erupt with fire, explosions.
 Medics run with a stretcher, and nuns tend the injured.

 Meanwhile, in the club, Bonnie continues to sing and women cheer surround a pit of mud which contains four men (who are tied together in pairs) mud-wrestling.
 A man resembling the character Rambo glides into the room on a zip wire, landing on a raised platform.
 Bonnie and everyone behind her (men and women) raise Venus symbols at him.
-He begins to look worried, something moves and bulges under his skin, he tries to push it down, but it rips his skin open, and an arm begins to reach out of him mouth.
+He begins to look worried, something moves and bulges under his skin, he tries to push it down, but it rips his skin open, and an arm begins to reach out of his mouth.
 His head explodes and he transforms into a shocked Marilyn Monroe lookalike.
 She walks down the steps, and blows a kiss to Bonnie as she walks past, who blows another back, while continuing the song.
 More singing and dancing through to the end—the boy in leather looks up at Bonnie.

 Marilyn leaves the club, blowing a kiss to the camera.
 Walking alone in the dark alley—now desolate, small fires burning.

 The voice of the elderly woman repeats as she did in the opening—"Down in the deep end, behind the walls of the dive – it was like a footnote to paradise".